 Inbound Marketing Will Bring You a Huge ROI

 If you don’t believe me, check out research from Hubspot on inbound marketing ROI, (I’m not endorsing their software here, just pointing you to some stuff it’s good to know).
 Or if you’re a visual learner, check out 23 Reasons Inbound Marketing Trumps Outbound Marketing [Infographic].
 If what you’re after is increased awareness and fundraising, it’s going to be difficult to get what you want in 2014 and beyond — without an inbound marketing strategy.

 Okay, now let’s move on to all those reasons you think it’s not for you.
 Taylor Corrado wrote a great article on the subject, 14 Inbound Marketing Myths Nonprofits Should Stop Believing.
 Here I’m going to pick my top five and tell you why I think you should give this some serious thought.
-[But do check out the full article].
+Yes, friends; all your excuses are bogus.

 Top 5 Reasons You Need Inbound Marketing

 1.”Our organization isn’t ready for inbound marketing.”